 This last section is especially helpful.
 Given DeRouchie’s work on understanding the Old Testament, his guidance here is consistently insightful and practical.

-One helpful example of DeRouchie’s method comes in his analysis of Zephaniah 3:11–20.
+One example of DeRouchie’s method comes in his treatment of Zephaniah 3:11–20.
 Here is an example of his exegetical outline.

 Alongside careful attention to words and phrases, he highlights several rhetorical features: